chipset1/scifi-Final/README.md

 scifi-Final Twine Game
 ===========

 Twine game made for science fiction class.
+There are a ton of typos but hopefully it will help in learning more about twine

 To modifiy the game: